95tuanle/95tuanle/README.md

 - Location: Ho Chi Minh City, Vietnam
 - Duration: Feb 2019 — May 2019
 - Responsibilities:
-    - Resolved daily error tickets, developed new software features, and provided valuable support to team members.
+    - Resolved daily error tickets, developed new software features, and supported team members.
-    - Developed, modified, integrated, and rigorously tested code for websites and web applications using PHP (Laravel, Yii), Ruby (Ruby on Rails), and other technologies.
+    - Developed, modified, integrated, and tested code for websites and web applications.
-    - Monitored and maintained website functionality, ensuring optimal performance.
+    - Utilized PHP (Laravel, Yii), Ruby (Ruby on Rails), and other technologies to maintain website functionality.

 ## Education